 - Fullness or pressure in your ears

 - Muffled hearing, or a feeling you are hearing under water or have clogged ears

 - Popping, crackling, or clicking feeling in your ears

 How is ETD diagnosed?

-Your healthcare provider will ask about your symptoms.
-He will examine your ears, your nose, and the back of your throat.
-He may also do a hearing test.
+ETD is most common in children younger than 5 years.
+Adults with ETD may have had it since childhood.
+ETD can sometimes begin in adulthood, usually because of certain medical conditions that have developed.
+Your healthcare provider will ask about your symptoms and when they began.
+He or she will examine your ears, your nose, and the back of your throat.
+He or she may also do a hearing test.

 How is ETD treated?

-Your ETD may get better on its own without any treatment.
-You may need any of the following:
+ETD may get better on its own without any treatment.
+If it continues, you may need any of the following:

-- Exercises such as swallowing, yawning, or chewing gum may help to open your eustachian tubes.
-Your healthcare provider may also recommend that you take a deep breath and then blow with your mouth shut and your nostrils pinched closed.
+- Swallow, yawn, or chew gum to help open your eustachian tubes.
+Your healthcare provider may also recommend you blow with your mouth shut and your nostrils pinched closed.

 - Air pressure devices push air into your nose and eustachian tubes to help relieve air pressure in your ear.